In 2025, Cyber Monday became the biggest online shopping day in recorded history: shoppers spent $14.25 billion, up over 7% from 2024.

-But that Monday after Thanksgiving is also when your customers’ inboxes are more crowded than ever.
-Standing out requires more than just slapping a discount on your products and hitting send.
-The brands that win big are the ones with strategic, channel-optimized campaigns that deliver the right message to the right person at the right time.
+But that Monday after Thanksgiving is also when your customers’ inboxes are more crowded than ever, and standing out requires more than just slapping a discount on your products and hitting send.

 As founder of Zettler Digital, I’ve spent over a decade optimizing sales for brands over Black Friday Cyber Monday (BFCM).

 Here are 9 proven strategies to make your Cyber Monday campaign a standout success.
+Each one is grounded in how Klaviyo connects data, AI, and all your marketing channels.

 Bigger percentage discounts from Friday to Monday can create customer service nightmares and train people to wait for deeper discounts.
 They also erode trust.
 You want your customers to know that when you make an offer, it’s one they can count on, and that they won’t feel duped or taken advantage of just a few days later.